Get E-Book

 });

 Local demos also hide congestion.
-Loopback has tiny RTT and huge effective bandwidth compared with remote paths.
+Loopback has tiny RTT and very high effective bandwidth compared with remote paths.
 Retransmission and congestion behavior barely show up unless you use OS traffic shaping tools.
-The API events remain the same categories, but the timing profile changes completely on real networks.
+The event categories stay the same, but the timing profile changes completely on real networks.

 Host TCP State Gives the Other Half

 Node events tell you what reached JavaScript.
-Host TCP state tells you what the kernel currently owns.
-On Linux, ss is the usual first tool:
+Host TCP state tells you what the kernel is still tracking.
+On Linux, ss is usually the first tool to reach for -

 Use it with endpoint tuples.
 If Node logs local 127.0.0.1:50100 remote 127.0.0.1:3000, search for those ports in ss output.
 A matching ESTAB entry means the kernel still considers the connection established.
 TIME-WAIT means teardown completed through the active-close path and the kernel is holding the tuple for a while.
 CLOSE-WAIT means the peer sent FIN and the local process still has close work to do.

-The process view and the socket view can disagree for a short time.
+The process view and the socket view can briefly disagree.
 JavaScript may have emitted close while TIME-WAIT remains in the kernel table.
-That is expected because the JavaScript wrapper is finished and TCP cleanup state remains.
-JavaScript may still hold a net.Socket object while the kernel has already recorded a reset.
+That is expected.
+The JavaScript wrapper is finished, while TCP cleanup state remains.
+JavaScript may also still hold a net.Socket object while the kernel has already recorded a reset.
 The next read or write will surface that state.

-On a busy server, state counts matter more than single rows:
+On a busy server, totals are often more useful than single rows -

 ss -tan state time-wait

 Node cannot expose all of that through net.Socket because the state belongs to the OS.
-The right debugging move is to combine both views: Node event order for what your process observed, kernel TCP state for what the host is still tracking, and protocol logs for what the application thought it completed.
+Good debugging combines three views - Node event order for what your process observed, kernel TCP state for what the host is tracking, and protocol logs for what the application thought it completed.

 Failure Usually Belongs To a Side